 The MOMENTUM Study (Monitoring Maternal Emergency Navigation and Triage on Mfangano) : A 12-month mixed-methods, observational cohort study to evaluate delays in access to maternal and newborn emergency care in Western Kenya.

-The MOMENTUM Study will evaluate the primary outcome of delays in accessing maternal and newborn health (MNH) emergency care among women and newborns who experience a pregnancy-related, obstetrical, or newborn emergency on Mfangano Island, as well as associations and factors influencing delays in accessing emergency MNH care.
-This study will also qualitatively assess preliminary feasibility and perceived impact of OHR’s Health Navigation program.
-The study will run concurrently with the expansion of the Health Navigation program in 2018.
+The MOMENTUM Study evaluated the primary outcome of delays in accessing maternal and newborn health (MNH) emergency care among women and newborns who experienced a pregnancy-related, obstetrical, or newborn emergency on Mfangano Island, as well as associations and factors influencing delays in accessing emergency MNH care.
+This study also qualitatively assessed preliminary feasibility and perceived impact of OHR’s Health Navigation program.
+The study ran concurrently with the expansion of the Health Navigation program in 2018.

-Data collection will be coordinated out of the Organic Health Response-Ekialo Kiona Center located at Kitawi Beach, Mfangano Island under supervision of local research staff and study investigators.
-Baseline, interim 6-month, and 12-month data analysis will take place under supervision of investigators at University of Minnesota and Maseno University.
+Data collection was coordinated out of the Organic Health Response-Ekialo Kiona Center located at Kitawi Beach, Mfangano Island under supervision of local research staff and study investigators.
+Baseline, interim 6-month, and 12-month data analysis took place under supervision of investigators at University of Minnesota and Maseno University.

-This study is supported by the University of Minnesota Global Health Seed Grant and the Doris Duke Fellowship Program.
+This study was supported by the University of Minnesota Global Health Seed Grant and the Doris Duke Fellowship Program.